atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 In accordance with AtomOne's foundational principles and the discussions surrounding the token distribution, we propose the $ATONE distribution mechanism outlined below, reflecting a balanced approach to reward participation, engagement, and alignment with AtomOne's vision.
-Please note, the intent of the distribution mechanism is to *increase* the total future supply of $ATONE with respect to the current supply of $ATOM, therefore there won't be **any penalties**, the minimum airdropped amount will be 1x the account balance.
+The intent of the distribution mechasnim is to *increase* the portion of no-voters regarding yes-voters, but also to ensures that the total of non-voters, abstainers and unbonded $ATONE is less than 1/3 of the supply.
+We consider that this portion of the supply needs to be slashed to preserve a good majority of active voters (yes and no), because we think this sleeping portion of the voting power might be harmful for AtomeOne.

-**Note however that the ICF will be entirely slashed**.
+**Note that in addition the ICF will be entirely slashed**.

 > [!NOTE]
 > We specifically refer to the *$ATOM that voted*, and not accounts, to